wechaty/puppet-service/README.md

 ### v0.10.4 (Oct 2020)

-1. Add 'grpc.default_authority' to gRPC client option.gRPC server can use the authority  to identify current user.
+1. Add 'grpc.default_authority' to gRPC client option. gRPC server can use the authority  to identify current user.

 ### v0.6 (Apr 2020)